Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conformal Embedding Flows

 Stacking translation, orthogonal transformation, scaling, and inversion layers is sufficient to learn any conformal mapping in principle.
-However, we found the inversion operation to be numerically unstable, so we replaced it with the \textit{special conformal transformation} (SCT), a transformation of interest in conformal field theory \cite{francesco2012}.
+However, the inversion operation is numerically unstable, so we replaced it with the \textit{special conformal transformation} (SCT), a transformation of interest in conformal field theory \cite{francesco2012}.
 It can be understood as an inversion, followed by a translation by $-\mathbf{b}$, followed by another inversion.
 In contrast to inversions, SCTs have a continuous parameter and include the identity when this parameter is set to 0.

-The main challenge to achieving the full expressibility allowable within Liouville's theorem is implementing trainable orthogonal layers.
-We parameterized orthogonal transformations in two different ways: by using Householder matrices \cite{tomczak2016}, which are cheaply parameterizable and easy to train, and by using the API provided by \cite{lezcano2019b}, which parameterizes arbitrary orthogonal matrices with determinant 1 as the matrix exponential of a skew-symmetric matrix.
+The main challenge to implementing conformal mappings was writing trainable orthogonal layers.
+We parameterized orthogonal transformations in two different ways: by using Householder matrices \cite{tomczak2016}, which are cheaply parameterizable and easy to train, and by using GeoTorch, the API provided by \cite{lezcano2019b}, which parameterizes the special orthogonal group by taking the matrix exponential of skew-symmetric matrices.
+GeoTorch also provides trainable non-square matrices with orthonormal columns, which are conformal embeddings (not conformal mappings) and which we incorporate to change the data's dimensionality.

-To scale orthogonal transformations to image data, we propose a new invertible layer: the orthogonal $k \times k$ convolution.
+To scale orthogonal transformations to image data, we propose a new invertible layer: the \textit{orthogonal $k \times k$ convolution}.
 In the spirit of the invertible $1\times1$ convolutions of \citet{kingma2018}, we note that a $k \times k$ convolution with stride $k$ has a block diagonal Jacobian.
 The Jacobian is orthogonal if and only if these blocks are orthogonal.
 It suffices then to convolve the input with a set of filters that together form an orthogonal matrix.
+Moreover, by modifying these matrices to be non-square with orthonormal columns (in practice, reducing the filter count), we can provide conformal changes in dimension.
 It is also worth noting that these layers can be inverted efficiently by applying a transposed convolution with the same filter, while a standard invertible $1\times 1$ convolution requires a matrix inversion.
 This facilitates quick forward and backward passes when optimizing the model's reconstruction loss.